Okta Classic Engine release notes (Preview)

 Define default values for custom user attributes

-You can now define default values for custom attributes in a user profile.
-See Add custom attributes to an Okta user profile.
+Admins can now define default values for custom attributes in a user profile.
+If you set a custom attribute to be unique, then the default value is automatically set to null

 Early Access